 Shawn Newton, Associate Dean of Students

 Dean Newton is new to Suffolk this year and has worked in student services for over 20 years.
-He provides direct service to students who may be struggling and oversees the Student of Concern Program which connects students to personal support, the Center for Learning and Academic Success and other resources.
+He provides direct service to students who may be struggling academically and socially.
 Dean Newton works closely with our engagement and leadership areas, the Center for Community Engagement and Off-campus Housing.
 He also assists students and families considering leaves of absence when unanticipated issues arise.
 He has an extensive background in conflict resolution, emergency preparedness and crisis management.

 Elizabeth Ching-Bush, Assistant Dean of Students

 Dean Ching-Bush works closely with Diversity Services and the Interfaith Center to support all students, but especially students from diverse backgrounds.
 She works to engage all students in building a campus community where differing opinions and approaches to issues are addressed in a respectful manner to promote understanding.
 Dean Ching-Bush also oversees the Community Standards and Student Conduct System.